-“Beta -Defensin 3 Gene Expression upon bacterial infection in Catla catla fish of Narmada river of Madhya Pradesh"
+“Beta -Defensin 3 Gene Expression upon Staphylococcus aureus infection in Catla catla fish of Narmada river of Madhya Pradesh"

 Abstract

 This study explores the immune response of Catla catla, a freshwater fish species of Narmada river of Madhya Pradesh, by examining the expression of the β-defensin 3 gene following exposure to the bacterial pathogen Staphylococcus aureus at laboratory setup.
 Understanding the immunological aspects of fish is crucial for enhancing aquaculture practices and ensuring the health of fish populations in natural ecosystems.
 Our findings demonstrate a significant increase in the expression of the β-defensin 3 gene in infected Catla catla compared to uninfected control fish.
 This was quantitatively analyzed using polymerase chain reaction (qPCR), revealing a pronounced response to the bacterial challenge.
 Statistical analysis through an unpaired t-test yielded a p-value of 0.0108, indicating that the elevation of β-defensin 3 expression is a vital immune response mechanism to bacterial infection.The increased levels of β-defensins, known for their antimicrobial properties, underscore their importance in the innate immune system of fish, functioning as a first line of defense against a variety of pathogens.
 These peptides exhibit capabilities to disrupt bacterial membranes, which is critical for inhibiting pathogen growth and protecting the host.
 Additionally, our results highlight the broader implications of environmental factors, particularly water quality, on the immune health of Catla catla.
 Frequent exposure to harmful bacteria due to pollution necessitates robust immune responses, indicating the need for effective water management strategies in habitats supporting these fish.